 In the event of a lawsuit filed against the Department in the Ohio Court of Claims by the motorist, the Department, as co-insured party, may request the Contractor’s insurance company to defend this lawsuit and hold the Department harmless according to 107.12.

 If the lawsuit claim amount is $2,500 or less and the Court of Claims Coordinator determines that the Contractor is responsible for the claimed damages then the Department's Court of Claims Coordinator may, after notifying the Contractor, determine that it would be in the best interest of the Department to settle the claim.
 Any settlement amount including court costs may be assessed to the Contractor and deducted from the project.
-The Contractor or the Contractor's insurance company may appeal the assessment decision of the Court of Claims Coordinator to the Engineer.
+The Engineer will notify the Contractor prior to executing the deduction.
+The Contractor or the Contractor's insurance company may appeal the assessment decision of the Court of Claims Coordinator to the Engineer within 14 days of the Engineer’s notice.
+The Engineer will consider the appeal within 14 days.
 The Engineer's determination of the assessment is final.

 107.14 Opening Sections of Project to Traffic.
 The Engineer may order the Contractor to open a section of the Work to the safe use of traffic at any time.
 The Department will make an adjustment according 108.06 and 109.05 to compensate the Contractor for the added costs and delay, if any, resulting from such an opening.